EcoWisdom Land Acknowlegement:

 We value Indigenous knowledge.
 We believe that through a foundational relationship with nature characterized by respect, care, reverence, reciprocity and receptivity, we can obtain guidance to address essential questions.
 We are learning ways to bring an Indigenous lens to the science of biology and value all that we have gained from Indigenous leaders such as Robin Wall Kimmerer, an author and Distinguished Professor of Environmental Biology who is also a member of the Potawatomi Nation.

-We integrate neuroscience, psychology, mindfulness or contemplation into our activities.
+We integrate neuroscience, psychology, mindfulness and contemplation into our activities.
 The founders of EcoWisdom Forest Preserve have witnessed personal and collective transformation among teens and their teachers during programming located in the sub-artic.
 Participants were offered lessons in human neuroscience alongside guided mindfulness practices as they engaged in citizen environmental science activities involving polar bears, beluga whales and tundra species.
-The founders bring to EcoWisdom, this work and years of experience in the fields of teaching, community development, academic research, inter-faith spiritual direction and mindfulness instruction.
+The founders bring to EcoWisdom this work and years of experience in the fields of teaching, community development, academic research, inter-faith spiritual direction and mindfulness instruction.
 While we do not offer psychotherapy, we do bring an awareness of trauma-sensitive mindfulness practice.

 As stewards of a forest preserve, we make efforts to live a sustainable lifestyle.
 We live in anoff-grid (no electricity) cabin where we utilize technologies such as rainwater collection tanks and solar power.
 This cabin is located on site where we can live out our commitment to be protectors and stewards of the EcoWisdom Forest Preserve with its many plants and animals.